biagiodistefano/the-eternal-blog/README.md

 #### Voting and flagging Posts.
-In order to prevent abuse, **Authors from the same chain of invitation, cannot upvote eachothers' posts**, but they can downvote and flag them (to enforce moderation).
+In order to prevent abuse, **Authors from the same chain of invitation, cannot upvote each other's posts**, but they can downvote and flag them (to enforce moderation).

 Upvoting or downvoting post increases or decreases its `Score`, the Author's and total `Karma` and `Shares`.